object:Ann Marsden's wedding dress

 Elizabeth and Samuel married at Holy Trinity church in Hull, Yorkshire, on 21 April 1793.
 The newly married couple, expecting their first child, left London on 1 July 1793 on the ship 'William'.
 They arrived in Port Jackson in March 1794 with their daughter Ann, who was born during the eight month journey.
 Reverend Samuel Marsden was an important figure in colonial New South Wales.
 As the chaplain to New South Wales, Marsden endeavoured, with some success, to improve the standard of 'morals and manners'.
 Samuel soon became a leading figure in colonial life, combining, sometimes controversially, his job as the colony's clergyman with that of magistrate, missionary, wealthy landowner and farmer.

-On 12 August 1822, Ann Marsden married Reverend Thomas Hassall (1794 - 1868), who had opened the first Sunday school in Australia in May 1813, and was ordained a deacon on 15 April 1821 and a priest in June the same year.
+On 12 August 1822, Ann Marsden married Reverend Thomas Hassall (1794 - 1868) at St John's Church Parramatta, who had opened the first Sunday school in Australia in May 1813, and was ordained a deacon on 15 April 1821 and a priest in June the same year.
 The Hassall family had long been friends with the Marsdens and the match was deemed appropriate to the social standing of a chaplain's daughter.
 Ann and Thomas had three sons and five daughters, their eldest son, Reverend James Samuel, becoming a noted pioneer clergyman.

 How does this garment relate to the wider historical context?